sadit/SimilaritySearch.jl/joss/paper.md

 }
 \end{table}

-As a reference, we indexed and searched for all $k$ nearest neighbors using the default values for the HNSW, PyNNDescent, and SCANN nearest neighbor search indexes.
+As a reference, we also indexed and searched for all $k$ nearest neighbors using the default values for the HNSW, PyNNDescent, and SCANN nearest neighbor search indexes.
 All these operations were computed using all available threads.
 Note that optimizing parameters imply using a model selection procedure that requires more computational resources and knowledge about the packages and methods.
 Additionally, short-living procedures like non-linear dimensional also require low construction times; therefore, a complete model selection and solving all `allknn` is prohibitive.
 Our `SearchGraph` method performs this procedure in a single pass and without extra effort by the user.
 Note that we run several optimizations that use the same index and spend a small amount of time effectively trading between quality and speed.

 Note that our implementations produce complete results when _exact_ indexes are used and will produce approximate results when approximate indexes are used.
 More examples and notebooks (Pluto and Jupyter) are available in the sister repository <https://github.com/sadit/SimilaritySearchDemos>.